Witiko/witiko.github.io/_posts/2016-07-29-Hugin-and-Orientation-EXIF-Tag.md

 ---
 layout: post
-title: Hugin Doesn't Abide the Orientation EXIF Tag
+title: Hugin does not follow the orientation EXIF tag
 tags:
   - linux
   - snippet